JohnTelford/GPT/docs/References/iterative_development/cdn_deploy.md

 - Zero Trust Security
   [What is Zero Trust security?](https://developers.cloudflare.com/cloudflare-one/)

-- Automatic website deployment after a [push](developmenttools/#push) to the GitHub repository branch.
-Team members may periodically [Preview](#preview) local repository to a private and secure website where stockholders view their work and give feedback.
+- Automatic website deployment after a [push](developmenttools/#push) to the [GitHub](github.md) repository branch.
+Team members may periodically [Private Preview Website](#preview) local repository to a private and secure website where stockholders view their work and give feedback.
 - Website builds are quick
 - Previous deployments can be quickly redeploy